danielrvs/TheSimpsonQuote/README.md

 # TheSimpsonQuote
-exercise for interns with vainilla JS we will practice fetch api and dom manipulation
+Exercise for interns with vainilla JS.
+We will practice fetch api and dom manipulation.